jaypeeds/kotlin-spring-boot2/README.md

 cqlsh:hr>
 ```

-# Save locally your changes to image
+# Save locally your changes to container
 Note: This does not work for data.
 A data container should be used instead.
 ```
 $ docker commit 7950adb94b49 demo-cassandra